NVIDIA/OWL/README.md

 # Building OWL / Supported Platforms

 General Requirements:
-- OptiX 7 SDK (version 7.x all the work to 8.0 are frequently used and tested)
+- OptiX.
+We ship a recent optix.h with OWL, but you still need OptiX in the driver to run it.
-- CUDA version 12, preferable 12.2 and newer
+- CUDA version 12 and newer.
 - a C++11 capable compiler (regular gcc on CentOS, Ubuntu, or any other Linux should do; as should VS on Windows)
 - OpenGL

-Per-OS Instructions:
+To build OWL locally:

-- Ubuntu (mostly developed on 18 and 20, today mostly used on 22 and 24)
+- Ubuntu (mostly developed on 18 and 20, today mostly used on 22, 24, and 25)
     - Required Dependencies (for building just the core library itself)
 		- cmake and general build essentials